ihebrachdi/C-mathematics-library/README.md

 # C++ mathematics-library

-c++ mathematics library provides a collection of structures ,functions and operator overloading for performing common linear algebra operations and it use the same naming conventions as GLSL
+c++ mathematics library provides a collection of structures ,functions and operator overloading for performing common linear algebra operations using the same naming conventions as GLSL

 ---